robin-hartmann/github-stats/README.md

    - To ignore certain repos, add them (in owner/name format e.g., `jstrieb/github-stats`) separated by commas to a new secret—created as before—called `EXCLUDED`.
-   - To ignore certain languages, add them (separated by commas) to a new secret called `EXCLUDED_LANGS`.
+   - To ignore certain languages, add them (separated by commas) to an environment variable called `EXCLUDED_LANGS`.
 For example, to exclude HTML and TeX you could set the value to `html,tex`.
 6. Go to the [Actions Page](../../actions?query=workflow%3A"Generate+Stats+Images") and press "Run Workflow" on the right side of the screen to generate images for the first